Jack Cowin: Career

 The NSW Supreme Court ordered Burger King Corp. to pay AUD45 million to Hungry Jack's Ltd. for lost profits from delayed restaurant openings, inability to sell third-party franchises, and cannibalization by the chain's corporate-owned locations.
 Burger King appealed the matter to the New South Wales Court of Appeal, and on 21 June 2001, the appeal was dismissed and Burger King Corp. was ordered to pay Hungry Jack's AUD71 million in damages.

 The business Competitive Foods Australia continues to be privately held by his family, with an estimated value of $350 million.
 In 2017, Cowin advocated for the elimination of weekend worker penalty rates within Australia, regarding them as a "thing of the past".

 Cowin also owns Consolidated Foods, a meat processing business that exports throughout the world.
 Cowin sold a substantial investment in Stanbroke Pastoral Company, one of the country's biggest cattle station operators.
 Cowin is also an investor in the Lone Star Texas Grill restaurant chain in Canada.
-Cowin in a major shareholder in RCX (Rail Crew Express), a US transportation company based in Kansas that operates 1,000 vehicles as a crew hauling service to the major railway operators.
+Cowin is a major shareholder in RCX (Rail Crew Express), a US transportation company based in Kansas that operates 1,000 vehicles as a crew hauling service to the major railway operators.

 Cowin has served as a non-executive director of the TEN Television Network, Chandler MacLeod, Sydney Olympic Park Authority, and Fairfax Media.
 He is the Chairman and largest shareholder of Domino’s Pizza Enterprises.
 He also is a Director and 40% shareholder of BridgeClimb Sydney – operator of a major Sydney tourist attraction.